 Cameras on boats

-After the various scandals led to a 2016 Ministerial Inquiry into the Ministry of Primary Industries’ regulation of the fishing industry, the Key Government agreed to implement cameras on boats to better monitor illegal behaviour such as fish dumping, dolphin killing etc.
+After the various scandals led to a 2016 Ministerial Inquiry into the Ministry of Primary Industries’ regulation of the fishing industry, the then National Party Government agreed to implement cameras on boats.
+Cameras on boats better monitor illegal behaviour such as fish dumping, dolphin killing etc.

-But Shane Jones, Minister of Fishing and recipient of seafood industry campaign donations, doesn’t like them and wants to review them.
-Another option the government is canvassing is to hand them over to Fishserv, the fishing industry owned company that oversees the Quota Management System.
+Shane Jones, Minister of Fishing and recipient of seafood industry campaign donations, doesn’t like the cameras and wants to review them.
+But he has been forced to continue with their rollout.
+He has canvassed the option of handing them over to Fishserv, the fishing industry owned company that oversees the Quota Management System.

 The population of one of the species, the southern bluefin tuna, has collapsed 92% since the height of fishing madness in the 1960s.
 This follows the collapse of orange roughy fishery, hoki, scallops, crayfish etc etc.